 Step 4: Spray a mini muffin pan with oil.
 Use a small scoop to fill each section with some chocolate cookie dough.
 Press it into the pan.

 Step 5: Bake at 350º F for 15 minutes.
 Remove the pan from the oven.
-Use a small jar to press the middle of each cookie down to make a bowl shape.
+A small jar presses the middle of each cookie down to make a bowl shape.

-For best results, let the cookies sit in the pan for 5 minutes, then gently remove them to a wire cooling rack.
+Let the cookies sit in the pan for 5 minutes for best results, then gently remove them to a wire cooling rack.

 Store cookie cups in an airtight container.
 It is best to store without the filling.